Yes, you can get your body back after having a baby, but you need to learn the proper way to exercise after pregnancy.

 What to Wear When You Exercise After Pregnancy

 Nursing moms should wear supportive bras, and time their feedings with workout sessions.
-The Mayo Clinic suggests trying to feed your baby or use a breast pump right before exercising so your body is more comfortable (your breasts will not be so likely to leak) and your mind is more at ease.
+You may want to feed your baby or use a breast pump right before exercising so your body is more comfortable (your breasts will not be so likely to leak) and your mind is more at ease.